 - Optional: 3% SDS in phosphate buffered saline (PBS), pH 7.4

-- Mammalian Cells—Suspension: Plate mammalian cells in a cell culture flask or dish, and use cells immediately for the assay or allow cells to grow for up to 24 hours at 37°C and 5% CO2 before proceeding with the assay.
+- Mammalian cells—suspension: seed cells into a 96-well plate containing 100 µL/well of cell culture medium.
+The viability of the cells can be determined immediately or grow for up to 24 hours at 37°C and 5% CO2 before proceeding with the assay.

 - Be sure to include appropriate assay controls.
 To minimize experimental errors, we recommend making measurements from a minimum of 4–8 replicates of experimental and no-cell control samples.

-- You may need to determine the plating density and incubation time for the alamarBlue assay for each cell type and use conditions such that the assay is in the linear range.
+- You may need to determine the optimal plating density and incubation time for the alamarBlue and alamarBlue HS assays for each cell type and use conditions such that the assay is in the linear range.

-- Fetal bovine serum (FBS) and bovine serum albumin (BSA) cause some quenching of fluorescence.
-We recommend using the same serum concentration in controls to account for this quenching.
+- Fetal bovine serum (FBS) and bovine serum albumin (BSA) may cause minor quenching of fluorescence.
+We recommend using the same serum concentration in the no cell controls to account for this quenching.
 Other media components, such as phenol red do not interfere with the assay.

-- Add 1/10th volume of alamarBlue reagent directly to cells in culture medium as described in Table 1.
+- Add 1/10th volume of either alamarBlue HS or alamarBlue reagent directly to cells in culture medium as described in the table below.

 - Incubate for 1 to 4 hours at 37°C in a cell culture incubator, protected from direct light.